CharlesArnal/keyword_spotting_swahili/README.md

-# Keyword spottin in Swahili
+# Keyword spotting in Swahili
 This is a keyword spotting system that searches for keywords in a written transcription of audio data (in Swahili) produced by a 1-best speech recognition system.
 It was coded in the context of the University of Cambridge's MPhil in Machine Learning and Machine Intelligence ( https://www.mlmi.eng.cam.ac.uk/ ).
 The data came from the Babel Project, and is not provided with the code.